refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 ---

-import resourceSecond from '@site/static/img/tutorial/mui/resource-2.png';
+import listpage from '@site/static/img/blog/2022-07-21-admin-panel-with-materialui-and-strapi/list-page.png';
-import createGif from '@site/static/img/blog/2022-07-21-admin-panel-with-materialui-and-strapi/create.gif'
+import createGif from '@site/static/img/blog/2022-07-21-admin-panel-with-materialui-and-strapi/create.gif' import deleteGif from '@site/static/img/blog/2022-07-21-admin-panel-with-materialui-and-strapi/delete-record.gif'

 ## Introduction
 We will build an admin panel that supports CRUD operations, has built in authentication, and a mutation mode feature using industry-standard best tools.

 UI design can be a complex and time-consuming process, but using a tool like Material UI can help to simplify the process and speed up the development cycle.
-In this tutorial we'll use the benefits of Material UI and to handle data fetching and mutations, we'll integrate Strapi that Refine has built-in support.
+In this tutorial we'll use the benefits of Material UI and to handle data fetching and mutations, we'll integrate StrapiV4 that Refine has built-in support.

 We'll walk through the process of listing, creating and deleting posts in a Refine application and make use of Refine's components and hooks to build out our functionality.